Exact analytical solutions for the kinks, the solitons and the shocks in discrete nonlinear transmission line with nonlinear capacitance: Conclusions

 \section{Conclusions}

-We considered finite support travelling waves of the voltage and the current in the discrete lossless transmission line with nonlinear capacitors.
+We considered localised travelling waves of the voltage and the current in the discrete lossless transmission line with nonlinear capacitors.
 We have shown that these waves are of two kinds: the kinks, when the voltage has different asymptotic values at both sides of the transmission line, and the solitons (solitary waves), when the voltage has the same asymptotic value at both sides of the transmission line.
 We also studied lossy transmission lines.
-The travelling waves with finite support in such systems are the dissipative kinks and the shocks.
-We calculated the speeds and the profiles both of the dissipative kinks and of the shocks.
+The localised travelling waves in such systems are the dissipative kinks and the shocks.